Privacy Policy

 Updated: 04/10/2023

-This Privacy Policy (“Policy”) sets out how Wondrous People Limited, registered in England and Wales, No. 06451106, collects, uses, stores, shares and protects any information that you provide, or we receive about you when you engage with us in relation to our services or use our website.
-This Policy also explains our processing of your personal data in connection with our digital coaching platform which you may access via your browser or the mobile app (“Digital Platform”), including during or as part of any testing and/or development phase of the Digital Platform.
-It explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint.
+This Privacy Policy (“Policy”) sets out how Wondrous People Limited, registered in England and Wales, No. 6451106, (“Wondrous” or the “Company”) collects, uses, stores, shares and protects any information that you provide when you engage with us in relation to our services or use our website.
+It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint.

-Wondrous People Limited is registered with the Information Commissioner’s Office (“ICO”) as a controller, registration number: Z1871422.
+Wondrous is registered with the Information Commissioner’s Office (ICO) as a Data Controller, registration number: Z1871422.

-Wondrous People Limited may change this Policy from time to time by updating it on our website and on the Digital Platform.
-You should check this Policy from time to time to ensure that you are happy with any changes.
+Wondrous may change this Policy from time to time by updating the website.
+You should check the website from time to time to ensure that you are happy with any changes.

-Wondrous People Limited uses your personal data to manage and administer your account/programme, when providing services to, or receiving services from, you (including our website and the Digital Platform) and to keep in contact with you for these purposes.
-If you do not provide the personal data we ask for, it may delay or prevent us from providing these services to, or receiving these services from, you.
+Wondrous uses your personal data to manage and administer your account/programme and to keep in contact with you for these purposes.
+If you do not provide personal data we ask for, it may delay or prevent us from providing these services to you.

 • name and job title;